DimaKonoval96/library/README.md

 # library
-A small application to store books
-Created using JS, HTML and CSS
+A small library created with JS, HTML, CSS and Firebase